 For destination countries that drive on the left-hand side of the road and have the automobile steering column on the right, it is usually impractical to ship a car from the United States.
 A few countries will allow it, but in general, it is not a good idea.
 Consult with your relocation specialist about the specific rules of your destination country.

 Motorcycle rules differ, and even some countries that won’t allow you to ship a car will allow a motorcycle.
 You need to check if special permission is necessary.

-Other vehicles that can be sent are recreational boats, campers, and in some countries jet skis, snowmobiles, etc. Some countries will allow for the import of vehicles that don’t require licensing like light motorcycles or motorized scooters.
+You can send other vehicles are recreational boats, campers, and in some countries, jet skis, snowmobiles, etc. Some countries will allow importing.
+You can send other cars that don’t require licensing, like light motorcycles or motorized scooters.

-From Los Angeles, cars can be sent in a variety of methods.
-Sometimes we will pick up the car or send a car carrier.
-You can also deliver it to us or to the port of Long Beach.
+From Los Angeles, you can send cars in a variety of methods.
+Sometimes we will pick up the vehicle or send a car carrier.
+You can also deliver it to us or the port of Long Beach.

 If you are moving with school-aged children, start thinking about their schooling right away.
 If they are unfamiliar with the language of your destination country, you should seek out an international school where English is the language of instruction.

-If you don’t yet speak the language of your destination country, start learning it, there are many good methods available to learn any language today.
-Though there are many, many places in the world where you can get by with English, you’ll want to live in that country, and that is done in the native language.
+If you don’t yet speak the language of your destination country, start learning it, there are many suitable methods available to learn any language today.
+You’ll want to live in that country whose native language is English.

 Other things that are often needed are copies of credit reports and a police report of good citizenship.

 There are many international shipping options from Los Angeles available from SDC International Shipping.
 For urgent things, you will want to send cargo by air.
 If you are sending commercial shipments, our usual air customers, make sure that you have the necessary import licenses or have partnered with an importer at the destination.